 Bring only the cash cards you need, leave all non-essentials at home.
 Write down important phone numbers such as your banks emergency number to call if your card is lost or stolen.
 Don’t just save them on your phone in case, heaven forbid, you lose this as well.
 Don’t leave any valuables, cash or cards in your tent when you are not in it and split cash and cards between your pockets.
 Don’t have a wallet sticking out.

 Report any lost or stolen items to the Info Office located in the campsite next to the main arena gate.
 If you find something that does not belong to you, don’t just keep it, do the right thing and hand it in to the Info Office so it can be returned to its rightful owner.
 100s of items are handed in every year.
 If you think something has been lost or stolen then please fill in a form at the Info Office.
 It will help us match up any recovered items after the event.
 List any distinguishing features to your property including your password if you have lost your phone so we can find key contact numbers!
-Save key numbers we can use to reunite you with your phone, such as a friend at the festival and stick your phone number onto your keys.
+Save key numbers we can use to reunite you with your phone, such as a friend at the festival and stick your phone number onto your house keys.
 If you discover you have lost anything once you have returned home please contact email@example.com giving as much info as possible.
 Lost property handed in over the weekend will be kept for 1 month and then either handed in to the Police or given to charity as appropriate.